xubik/xubik.github.com/_posts/2013/2013-08-26-rails-for-zombies-redux.md

 	t.attributes = {:status => "I really <3 brains", :zombie => "EyeballChomper"}
 	t.save

-Finally use the `update_attributes` method to automatically save.
+Finally the `t.update(hash)` method to automatically update and save the entity back to the database.

 ### Delete